Yoctol/bottender/examples/messenger-builder/README.md

 ## Idea of this example

 This example shows how to combine [handler](https://yoctol.github.io/bottender-docs/docs/APIReference-Handler) with [Messenger](https://www.messenger.com/) bot.
-You have to get `accessToken` and `appSecret` before run this bot.
+You have to get `accessToken` and `appSecret` before running this bot.
 For more information, check our [Messenger guides](https://yoctol.github.io/bottender-docs/docs/Platforms-Messenger).

 ## Related examples